 The Universe

-The Milky Way is located in the “Local Group”, which spans some 10 million light years.
-This group lives in the Virgo Supercluster, which spans 100 million light years.
-The observable universe is made up of many such superclusters.
-It is around 100 billion light years across.
-This means that if a star at the fringes of the observable universe dies, it would take 50 billion years to notice that the light had ceased.
-As a result, the universe that we see is the universe that existed billions of years ago.
-According to current scientific opinion, we cannot know how the universe is now, because no signal can travel faster than light.
+The Milky Way is located in the so-called Local Group, which spans some 2 million light years13.
+This group lives in the Virgo cluster, which spans 5 million light years14.
+The part of the Universe that we can observe is made up of many such superclusters.
+It is around 100 billion light years across15.
+This means that if a star at the fringes of the observable universe dies, it would take 50 billion years to see that the light had ceased.
+As a result, the Universe that we see is the Universe that existed billions of years ago.
+According to current scientific opinion, we cannot know how the Universe is now, because no signal can travel faster than light.

 The Earth is at the center of the observable universe because what we can observe is 50 billion light years around us in all directions.
-This does not mean that the Earth would be at the center of the entire universe.
-We do not know how big the universe is beyond what we can observe .
+This does not mean that the Earth would be at the center of the entire Universe.
+We do not know how big the Universe is beyond what we can observe.

 So far it is athwart the blue